jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

     aRexxUnicodeStringIndexer~codepointCount

 Returns the codepoint count calculated during the full scan performed when the indexer was initialized.

-This result is not impacted by `codepointStorageLimit`.
+This result is not affected by the storage limits.

 <a id="RexxUnicodeStringIndexer_codepointIndexB"></a>